rainonej/rock_paper_scissors/README.md

 A Rock - Paper - Scissors (and much more) game made in Python :)

-The new goal of this project is to
+The new goal of this project is to:

 [+] Fix the old code so that it works, isn't as heavy, and looks nicer